 Good news and bad news with $250,000 FDIC worries: The good news is that you have $250,000 in cash, the bad news is why do you have $250,000 in cash.

 This one is interesting to me.
-Today, many online banks offer rates that are 20x higher (Yes, 20x!) higher than brick and mortar banks.
-Believe me, we just switched from a very large brick and mortar bank to an online bank (see my story below).
+Today, many online banks offer rates that are 10x higher (Yes, 10x!) higher than brick and mortar banks.
+Believe me, we just switched from a very large brick-and-mortar bank to an online bank (see my story below).

 Most of the major banks (Chase, PNC, Wells Fargo, Bank of America, CitiBank) all offer less than .05% on their savings accounts.
-However, many online banks today are well over 1.0%, some are now over 2.0%!
+However, many online banks today are over 1.50%!

 Brick & Mortar Banks